ryanirl/ml-basics/README.md

 # ML-BASICS

-*Currently Working On:* SVM & mnist Classification with SVM
+*Currently Working On:* mnist Classification with SVM

-Near Done:
- - SVM
- - Perceptron

-Not even close to Done:
- - everything else :(

 Sorry, this repo is a mess, but I do plan on cleaning it up once I get my bearings :)

-Plan on Adding
- - Regression "stuff"
- - Naive Bayes
- - SVM for MNIST classification (kinda from scratch)

 Known problems to look into
  - mnist classification with gaussian kernel takes hours to compute the gram matrix, looking into cuda gpu acceleration to speed it up.